Susan Villiers (nurse): Other organisations and retirement

 When state registration of nurses was introduced Villiers was the seventh name in the new register.
 She was on the Matrons' Council of Great Britain and Ireland and represented it on the public health committee of the National Council of Women of Great Britain in 1926-1927.
 She was also a Fellow of the British College of Nurses, was on their Council, and was their delegate supporting equal suffrage at the National Union of Societies for Equal Citizenship (previously called the National Union of Women's Suffrage Societies).
 She worked for the right of nurses to manage their own professional bodies, and said, "People [are] very fond of managing women's affairs, especially those of nurses."

 She retired in 1927 at the age of sixty-three after two troublesome episodes with her health in 1922 and 1924.
 This meant moving out of hospital quarters and she went to live near some of her siblings in Hertfordshire where she served as a magistrate in Stevenage, as did two of her sisters and a brother.
 Villiers belonged to the Guild of St Barnabas, an Anglican society offering spiritual support to nurses, and became its Superior in 1935.
-During the second world war she was the Hon.
-Treasurer of the National Council of Nurses of Great Britain.
+During the Second World War she was the Hon.
+Treasurer of the National Council of Nurses Great Britain.
 Late in life she moved to Hindhead, Surrey where she died on 29 March 1945.
 Two weeks later the Guild of St Barnabas arranged a requiem mass for her at the church of St Alban the Martyr, Holborn.

 Susan Villiers was described as charming, able to promote "a strong professional policy with gentle persistence". and someone who "quietly supported the interests and rights of women" while rising to "the height of her profession".